dinistiq

 Convention over Configuration

-First of all the most important thing to use dinistiq is to annotate your dependencies with JSR @Inject so that dinistiq can find out which components are needed.
+Firstly, the most important thing to use dinistiq is to annotate your dependencies with JSR330 @Inject so that dinistiq can find out which components are needed.

 public class TestComponentB {